It is not uncommon to have your workers' compensation

 The first step in the appeals process is to request a trial (or hearing)

-with your local Worker’s Comp Appeals Board (WCAB).
+with a California Worker’s Comp Appeals Board (WCAB).
 At this stage,

 the applicant and their counsel can argue for why they believe the WCAB